maurya-anand/ARA/README.md

 ------------------------------------------------------------------------

-### List of Perl modules and tools incorporated in the pipeline {#list-of-perl-modules-and-tools-incorporated-in-the-pipeline}
+### List of Perl modules and tools incorporated in the pipeline

 -   Perl modules: